Enteromius bigornei

 Enteromius bigornei is a species of ray-finned fish in the genus Enteromius, it is only found in Little Scarcies basin in Sierra Leone, western Côte d'Ivoire, and eastern Liberia.

+Size

+This species reaches a length of 11.4 cm.

+Etymology

 The fish is named in honor of Rémy Bigorne (b.
 1954), an ichthyologist, of ORSTOM (Office de la Recherche Scientifique et Technique d’Outre-Mer).